Revenue Attribution in Marketing and Sales Analytics with Steffen Hedebrandt

 Anonymous vs. Authenticated User Tracking

-People are starting to understand the difference between anonymous and authenticated tracking.
+Marketers are starting to appreciate the difference between anonymous and authenticated user tracking.
 Anonymous user tracking platforms like Google Analytics track devices, rather than individuals.
 That means Google Analytics is limited in its ability to understand behavior, since the same customer journey can span a variety of different devices.

 To get more customers, you need to understand the entire journey from start to finish and not just the last click.
 Google Analytics attempts to she light on the journey with its Multi Channel Funnel Assisted Conversions report, but its accuracy is limited by user anonymity.
 Customer data platforms, on the other hand, use email address to circumvent double counting the same users on different devices.
 Customer data platforms and CRMs are ways to count authenticated user activity, which is always going to be more accurate.